sfigg/commercialization-public/manufacture/desktop/add-multilingual-support-to-windows-setup.md

 ## Step 4.
 Add language packs to the Windows image

-To modify the languages that are available in the Windows image,  see [Add Language Packs to Windows](add-language-packs-to-windows.md#add-setup)
+To modify the languages in the Windows image, see [Add Language Packs to Windows](add-language-packs-to-windows.md).

-After you do this, update the list of available Windows languages (Lang.ini) and specify the default Setup language:
+After you do this, update the list of available Windows languages (Lang.ini):

 1. Recreate the Lang.ini file to reflect the additional languages.

     ```
     Dism /image:C:\mount\windows /gen-langINI /distribution:C:\my_distribution
     ```

-2. Change the Windows Setup default language with DISM.

-    ```
-    Dism /image:C:\mount\windows /Set-SetupUILang:fr-FR /distribution:C:\my_distribution
-    ```

-    For more information about specifying different international settings, see [DISM Languages and International Servicing Command-Line Options](dism-languages-and-international-servicing-command-line-options.md).

 3. Copy the lang.ini file in the Windows distribution to the boot folder.